Xhaka’s Shock Exit: Arsenal Star In £13m Leverkusen Deal - EPL Index - Unofficial Premier League Blog, Stats, Tactics & Podcasts at EPLindex.com

 Bayer Leverkusen’s Long-Standing Interest

 The Swiss international, now entering the final year of his contract with Arsenal, has drawn long-standing interest from Bayer Leverkusen.
 With no fresh negotiations on the horizon for a new deal at Arsenal, a move this summer appears increasingly likely.
-According to leading football journalist Fabrizio Romano, Leverkusen is set to sign Xhaka for a sum of €15 million (£13m/$16.3m).
+According to transfer cheerleader Fabrizio Romano, Leverkusen is set to sign Xhaka for a sum of €15 million (£13m/$16.3m).

 Granit Xhaka, set to leave Arsenal at the end of the season.
 No negotiations over new deal and plan to part ways in June. 🚨⚪️🔴 #AFC